umbraco/UmbracoDocs/Tutorials/Setup-Umbraco-for-a-Fips-Server/index.md

 ### 2. Update Lucene to FIPS compliant version

-Lucene.Net doesn't have automatic detection of FIPS mode, but it does have a flag that can be set in the code to enable FIPS compliant crytographic algorithms to be used.
+Lucene.Net doesn't have automatic detection of FIPS mode, but it does have a flag that can be set in the code to enable FIPS compliant cryptographic algorithms to be used.
 Umbraco/Examine currently has a dependency on Lucene.Net version 2.9.4.

 To update Lucene.Net to be FIPS compliant you will need to clone the [apache/lucenenet][4] mirror repository on GitHub.